Cancel anytime

 - Acquisition Price (USD millions): 2160

-- Strategic Rationale: Expanded Tyson's international presence and added value-added protein capabilities.
+- Strategic Rationale: Expanded Tyson's international presence and value-added protein capabilities, particularly in the Asian market.

 Growth Trajectory and Initiatives